 From power outages and tornadoes to fires and floods, BluePearl wants to ensure that all pet owners are equipped with the information and tools to keep their pet safe when disaster strikes.

 During an emergency, aim to keep your pet safe, happy, and comfortable.
 Keep an emergency kit handy and make sure all medications and records are up-to-date.

-Evacuating often leads to a large number of lost pets.
-Talk with your veterinarian about permanent identification such as microchipping and register your pet in a recovery database to ensure a safe return home.
+Evacuation often leads to a large number of lost pets.
+Talk with your veterinarian about permanent identification such as traditional microchipping or a GPS microchip for dogs and register your pet in a recovery database to ensure a safe return home.

 During Hurricane Irma, BluePearl hospitals treated a large number of dogs and cats with urinary blockages caused by stress and dehydration.
 The stress of evacuating, coupled with decreased water consumption, can produce various urinary issues in pets, including obstructions.
 Remember to keep your pet drinking regularly to avoid chances of urinary complications.